devilbox/vhost-gen/README.md

 ```
 **More customization**

 Now it might look much more interesting.
 With the above command every vhost will have the exact same definition (except server name, document root and log file names).
 It is however also possible that every vhost could be customized depending on their needs. **`vhost_gen.py`** allows for additional overwriting its template.
 So inside each newly created folder you could have a sub-directory (e.g. `templates/`) with folder specific defines.
-Those custom templates would only be source if they exist:
+Those custom templates would only be sourced if they exist:

 ```shell
 # Note: Adding -o %p/templates